-C. Assessment of evaluands in regard to portfolio processes
+Assessment of evaluands in regard to portfolio processes

-For the criteria checklist we introduced meta-level categories, the first three of which are pedagogically motivated and correspond to portfolio processes.
+For the criteria checklist several meta-level categories were introduced, the first three of which are pedagogically motivated and correspond to portfolio processes.
 The five meta-level categories are:

-- 1) Collecting, organizing, selecting
+- 1. Collecting, organizing, selecting

-- 2) Reflecting, testing, verifying, planning
+- 2. Reflecting, testing, verifying, planning

-- 3) Representing and publishing
+- 3. Representing and publishing

-- 4) Administrating, implementing, adapting
+- 4. Administrating, implementing, adapting

-- 5) Usability
+- 5. Usability

 What would the assessment look like if the categories 4 and 5 were initially disregarded?
 That means which products support typical portfolio processes particularly well?
-To answer this question we simply sum up the evaluations of the first three meta-level categories and receive the following distribution:
+To answer this question, the evaluations of the first three meta-levels were summed up, assorted first according to their strengths, after that according to their weaknesses and finally compared pairwise (see table 4).